arnoesterhuizen/clickatell-overview-http/README.md

 The full Clickatell HTTP API documentation can be found at http://www.clickatell.com/downloads/http/Clickatell_HTTP.pdf.

 You can access the API endpoint on `api.clickatell.com/http` using either `http` or `https` protocols, and use either `GET` or `POST` methods.
-Samples in this document use `GET` for easier reading, but I recommend using `POST` in production environments.
+Samples in this document use `GET` for easier reading, but Clickatell recommends using `POST` in production environments.

 Remember to URL encode your parameter values.